3 Ways Self-knowledge Makes You Strong

 Sad – A feeling of discomfort lacking clarity.
 It’s more like a vague melancholy.

-Anger – Clear sensations in your body signaling the need to take action and be defensive against certain situations.
+Anger – Clear sensations in your body signal the need to take action and be defensive against certain situations.

 Joy – The highest and most enjoyable emotion experienced by humans.
 It is a state of permanent happiness and contentment felt after great success or accomplishment.

-I’ve had this experience when I moved across country.
+I had this experience when I moved across the country.

 This process prevented me from acknowledging my experience of loss and the sadness I felt.
-Instead of letting go, feeling sad and being in the present I was misaligned with myself.
-In the end, it made the transition more difficult and take longer than expected to settle into the new location.
+Instead of letting go, feeling sad and being in the present, I was misaligned with myself.
+Ultimately, it made the transition more complex and it took longer than expected to settle into the new location.

 2. Put your experiences into context.